mwiecksosa/mwiecksosa.github.io/index.md

 *Current projects*
 - Learning generative models with recurrent memory by characterizing the future (with Cosma Shalizi).
 - Invariant causal prediction for nonlinear time series with the higher-order generalized covariance measure (with Aaditya Ramdas).
 - Simulation-based inference through random features (with Cosma Shalizi).
+- Population infectivity as a driver of disease transmission (with James Hay, Michel F. C. Haddad, Cosma Shalizi, and Aaditya Ramdas).
 - How foundation models learn temporal dependencies in practice (with Tom Zhang* and Chad Schafer).

 \* Denotes students advised.